jluzio/backbase-doc/certification/study-guide/backbase/05-security-1.md

 You can also add custom claims to external tokens or internal tokens.
 These are claims that you include in addition to the Backbase Platform claims.
 You can add a private claim to a custom application to include more information.
 For example, a mobileActive claim that adds more information about the user’s activity within a banking mobile app.

+#### Mandatory external JWT claims

+The following external JWT claims are mandatory:

+*   `iss` - issuer.
+This is the mapped user name from Authentication.
+You can override this name with `InternalJwtMapper.getUserName` (Authentication).
+The default is `bb`.

+*   `sub` - subject.
+This is the principal that is the subject of the JWT.

+*   `rol` - subject roles.
+This is the array of the mapped user grant authorities from `AbstractAuthenticationToken.getAuthorities()`.

+*   `anexp` - account non expired.
+This is the mapped information from `UserDetails.isAccountNonExpired()`.

+*   `anloc` - account non locked.
+This is mapped information from `UserDetails.isAccountNonLocked()`.

+*   `cnexp` - credentials non expired.
+This is mapped information from `UserDetails.isCredentialsNonExpired()`.

+*   `enbl` - enabled.
+This is mapped information from `UserDetails.isEnabled()`.

+#### Optional external JWT claims

+The following external JWT claims are optional:

+*   `exp` - expiration time.
+This is the UTC time at which the token becomes invalid.
+The default is `300` seconds.

+    `sso.jwt.external.expiration=300 (sec)` is the default property value used to set up expiration time of the token from the current time.
+This value is used in combination with `sso.jwt.external.renew=120 (sec)` property, which defines the time before expiration when token can be renewed.
+(In this example token will be automatically renewed if current time of the request is in between 120 sec before of the token expiration time).

+*   `naf` - not after time.
+This is the UTC time after which this token can’t be used, because of its invalidation as maximum expiration time. **By default it’s defined as `1800` seconds**.

+*   `jti` - JWT ID.
+This claim provides a unique identifier for the JWT. **By default it’s randomly generated hash value represented as String**.

+*   `grp` - role groups.
+This is an array of groups for roles assigned to the user.

+*   `tid` - tenant ID.
+This is used to map the user tenant identifier.
+It can be mapped with `ExternalJwtTenantMapper.tenantId()`.
+For more information, see [Configure multitenancy support in the Authentication Service](https://community.backbase.com/documentation/platform-services/latest/authentication_and_multi_tenancy_support).

+*   `iat` - issued at time.
+This is the UTC time when token is created.
+At the moment current filter doesn’t use this information.

+*   `nbf` - not before time.
+This is the UTC time before which this token can be used.
+At the moment current filter doesn’t use this information.

+*   `aud` - audience.
+This claim identifies the recipients that the JWT is intended for.
+The current filter doesn’t use this information.

+Use the following claims for custom filters.
+These claims are not used by the default filter implementation `ExternalJwtConsumerFilter`.

+*   Use `iat` to define the maximum token validity period for a moving time window.

+*   Use  `nbf` to generate a token for future use.

+*   Use `aud` to define the audience list for which this token is valid.
+You can then enable or disable some audiences.

+As the HTTP header is used to obtain the external token, ensure that you balance the amount of information you add to the token with the HTTP header size.
+App servers have a default limitation for HTTP header size.
+The default size depends on the app server implementation, but in most cases you can change this value.

+For example, if you’re using Tomcat, the maximum size of the request and response HTTP headers is set to 4096 bytes (4 KB) by default.

+#### Mandatory internal JWT claims

+The following internal JWT claims are mandatory:

+*   `iss` - issuer.
+This is the mapped user name from Authentication.
+You can override this name with `InternalJwtMapper.getUserName` (Authentication).
+The default is `bb`.

+*   `sub` - subject.
+This is the principal that is the subject of the JWT.

+*   `rol` - subject roles.
+This is the array of the mapped user grant authorities from `AbstractAuthenticationToken.getAuthorities()`.

+*   `anexp` - account non expired.
+This is the mapped information from `UserDetails.isAccountNonExpired()`.

+*   `anloc` - account non locked.
+This is mapped information from `UserDetails.isAccountNonLocked()`.

+*   `cnexp` - credentials non expired.
+This is mapped information from `UserDetails.isCredentialsNonExpired()`.

+*   `enbl` - enabled.
+This is mapped information from `UserDetails.isEnabled()`.

+*   `trans` - transport method.
+This is used to map the Authentication initial transport method.
+That is, cookie or HTTP header.

+#### Optional internal JWT claims

+The following internal JWT claims are optional:

+*   `jti` - JWT ID.
+This claim provides a unique identifier for the JWT.
+By default, it is a randomly generated hash value represented as string.

+*   `grp` - role groups.
+This is an array of groups for roles assigned to the user.

+*   `tid` - tenant ID.
+This is used to map a user’s tenant identifier for multitenancy.

+*   `crlid` - correlation ID.
+This is used to map a specific identifier and track where the initial request originated, and which services process the request.

+In addition, if the BAS Token Converter is configured to propagate user IDs from Users, it adds the following claims to the internal token during token conversion:

+*   `inuid` - internal user ID.
+This is the Backbase user ID obtained from Users.

+*   `leid` - legal entity ID.
+This is the user’s legal entity ID obtained from Access Control.

+*   `idp.sub` - subject of the external token.
+This is the external user ID obtained from the `sub` claim in the external token.

+*   `idp.iss` - issuer of the external token.
+This is the issuer ID obtained from the `iss` claim in the external token.

+As the HTTP header is used to obtain the internal token, ensure that you balance the amount of information you add to the token with the HTTP header size.
+App servers have a default limitation for HTTP header size.
+The default size depends on the app server implementation, but in most cases you can change this value.

+For example, if you’re using Tomcat, the maximum size of the request and response HTTP headers is set to 4096 bytes (4 KB) by default.

 Custom JWT Mappers
 ==================